tianon/vim-docker/README.md

 The [`docker` branch](https://github.com/tianon/vim-docker/commits/docker) contains the old Docker-based commit history.

 The [`vim` branch](https://github.com/tianon/vim-docker/tree/vim) contains the new Vim-based commit history (and is now the useful one to include/use via vim-pack, etc).

+The [`tianon` branch](https://github.com/tianon/vim-docker/tree/tianon) contains my personal fork of the `vim` branch with some minor changes (which I'd normally try to contribute back upstream, but [...](https://twitter.com/tianon/status/1258463662357876736)).